100mslive/100ms-docs/common/token.md

 ![Join Room](/guides/token/join-room.png)

--   In the popup that shows up click on the copy icon in Join with SDK section.
+-  You can copy the access token from the Join with SDK section.

 ![Copy Token](/guides/token/copy-token.png)